-Absurdly hot October as Earth sets 8th heat record this year
+Absurdly hot October as Earth sets 8th heat record

 Washington — Even in a record-breaking hot year for Earth, October stood out as absurdly warm.